Positive Crankcase Understanding

 A sign of engine moisture contamination will show a cloudy or milky film in the PCV valve or hose.
 If you find water in the PCV valve system, and its hoses, suggests a need for replacement but is also an indication of other problems.
 Replacing the PCV valve will help get rid of some problems, but the main problem remains, and symptoms will soon return.
 If we only drive a vehicle on short trips, moisture content means we need more frequent oil changes and longer drive cycles.
 A moisture buildup with normal driving shows other engine problems, such as Head Gasket, or Cracks, or Intake Manifold Gasket problems Several areas of the engine can allow leakage and oil contamination.
 Engine Seals and Valve Cover gaskets are the most common areas to leak first.
 Coolant leaking into the oil is a very serious problem.
 Without immediate correction, engine damage is likely to occur.

 Note: the milky film seen in the PCV Valve system is due to a chemical reaction from the anti-freeze.
-If no anti-freeze is present in cooling system, you will not see the whiteness.
+If no anti-freeze is present in the cooling system, you will not see the whiteness.
 You have seen oil spills in the ocean from the news, and the oil is still black in color floating on the ocean top, correct?

 If the PCV system fails, severe sludge buildup and oil leaks can occur